sifive/wake/doc/tutorial.md

 linked together.
 This example demonstrates how to support that.

-Notice that we've defined `compile` to be `compileC` with every argument supplied EXCEPT the name of the file to compile.
-We could now write `compile "main.cpp"` to compile a single cpp file, saving some typing.
+Notice that we've defined `compile` to be `compileC` with every argument supplied EXCEPT the `Path` of the file to compile.
+We could now write `compile (source "main.cpp")` to compile a single cpp file, saving some typing.

 However, we can also use the `map` function to save even more!
 We use the `sources` function to find all the cpp files.
-That gives us a list of strings.  `compile` is a function which needs to take only one more `String`.
+That gives us a `List` of `Path`s.  `compile` is a function which needs to take only one more argument, a `Path`.
 What `map` does is apply the function supplied as its first argument to every element in the list supplied as its second argument.
 Thus, `objects` is now a list of all the object files created by compiling all the cpp files.
 Our wake file is now both smaller and will automatically